 All establishments are required to provide data on total sales, receipts or revenue, kind of business, legal form of organization, employment, annual and first quarter payroll, and class of customer.
 Hotels, and other lodging places report additional data on sources of receipts and number of accommodations.
 Data are presented at the 3 to 5 digit NAICS level of detail depending on disclosure protection requirements.
 Data are also provided at the total island and town levels of geography.

-Every 5 years, currently for years ending in 2 and 7.
+The Economic Census is conducted every 5 years, currently for years ending in "2" and "7."
 Censuses of manufactures, retail trade, wholesale trade, and some service industries began in 1958.
 The census of construction began in 1972.
 Reported data are for activity taking place throughout the census year.

 The census is conducted using the mailout/mail-back methodology.
 A Memorandum of Agreement between the Census Bureau and the U.S. Virgin Islands Government outlines the conditions under which the census is conducted.
 The U.S. Virgin Islands Government provides input to the census content and helps with publicity.